GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: METHODOLOGY

 The rationality of the agent is captured through the collision avoidance constraint (\ref{eq: coll avoid}) and a penalty in the cost function for being far from the goal, incentivizing the agent to get to the goal as fast as possible.

 At each time step, agent $i$ (though the function $\mathcal{O}^i$) observes the position, heading, and velocity of the other agent along with the position of the obstacles in the environment.
 The other agent and obstacles are treated as circular and control barrier functions are created for each one.
-The inequalities generated from these CBFs are added in the next cycle of MPC as collision avoidance constraints (we refer the reader to \cite{chandra2023deadlock} for a detailed background on CBFs).
+Inequalities (analytically) generated from the CBFs are added in the next cycle of MPC as collision avoidance constraints (we refer the reader to \cite{chandra2023deadlock} for a full background on CBFs).

-Our social mini-game $\mathcal{S}$ has a structure as in Figure~\ref{smgex}, where both agents have a straight-line desired trajectory to their respective goals.
-Both agents must pass through the collision point $\mathcal{Q}$, which models a doorway or the central point of a tight intersection.
-When both agents detect the existence of $\mathcal{S}$, each agent $i$ is a distance $d_i$ from $\mathcal{Q}$.
-We model them as thin, car-like objects of length $l$ and zero width.
-Both agents also share the same velocity constraint $v_{\text{max}}$.
-As a technical detail, for all times $t$ and for each agent $i$, $C^i(\mathbf{x}_t^i)$ does not contain the endpoints of the agent.